 Please share your thoughts in the comments below, or on our Facebook page.

-Does the relational dimension of your self-care practice need some work?
+Does the relational dimension of your life need some work?